achieve-lab/assertion_data_for_LLM/README.md

             ├── gnt1
             └── gnt2

- The primary directories that are of interest in each of these designs are
+ The primary directories that are of interest in each of these designs are `preprocessed_code` and `verif`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc5MDI2NzY5LC0xODU3OTU3NiwxODQ1Nj
+eyJoaXN0b3J5IjpbLTQ3MDUwNzM0NywtMTg1Nzk1NzYsMTg0NT
-IyNTU0XX0=
+YyMjU1NF19
 -->